Camelford Town Hall: History

-Camelford had a very small electorate and a dominant patron, which meant it was recognised by the UK Parliament as a rotten borough.
+Camelford had a very small electorate and a dominant patron, William Vane, 1st Duke of Cleveland, which meant it was recognised by the UK Parliament as a rotten borough.
 Its right to elect members of parliament was removed by the Reform Act 1832, and its borough council, which had met in the town hall, was abolished under the Municipal Corporations Act 1883.
 In the late 19th century and early 20th century the building continued to serve as the venue for petty sessions and county court hearings.
 The building was subsequently transferred to a specially formed entity, the Camelford Town Trust, and stained glass displaying the former borough coat of arms was made at the expense of the clerk to the trust, Thomas Edwin Wakefield, and installed in the west-facing Venetian window in 1933.

 In 1975, the trust decided to convert part of the ground floor and the whole of the first floor into facilities for the county library: the works were carried out to a design by the county Architect, Alan Groves, and the rest of the ground floor was subsequently converted into an office for the charity, Age Concern.
 Restoration work carried out in the early 21st century included the re-gilding of the weather vane in 2000.
 The management of the library was transferred from Cornwall Council to Camelford Town Council in March 2018 and, after additional refurbishment works, a community hub opened in the building in April 2018.
 Princess Alexandra visited the building and saw the completed works during a visit to Cornwall on 31 July 2018.